 My name is Tejas Subramaniam.
-I am a 17-year-old high school senior from Chennai, India.
+I am an 18-year-old high school senior from Chennai, India.
 Currently, much of my time is dedicated to researching ways to improve our understanding of sexual violence and effective methods to reduce its incidence (a project supported by Emergent Ventures).
 I am interested in economics, statistics, international development, comparative politics, and game theory.
 I also have some background in competitive formal debate, having represented India at three World Schools Debating Championships.

 This blog is a collection of some of my thoughts, typically related to social science-related issues and philosophy.
 Follow me on Twitter for thoughts that are too short or too non-rigorous to put on this blog.
 (You can find some earlier work of mine archived at GoTejas.com.
 Most of the posts there do not reflect my current opinions and they are frequently not very rigorous.
 In general, I have become less certain about most public policy issues.
 I have also become significantly less left-wing than I used to be.)